gazebosim/docs/tutorials/Moving_robot/moving_robot.md

 </plugin>
 ```

-Map each arrow(key stroke) with the desired message(movement) as we did with the backward arrow.
+Map each arrow (key stroke) with the desired message (movement) as we did with the backward arrow:

 * Left &#10142; 16777234 &#10142; linear: {x: 0.0}, angular: {z: 0.5}
 * Up &#10142; 16777235 &#10142; linear: {x: 0.5}, angular: {z: 0.0}